Ricolila/Mixxx-DarkMetal-Skin/README.md

 **HOW-TO:** Create and display my own logo?...
 1) Open any "logo_x.svg" file.
 These files are located at the "graphics-logos" folder.
 (You may use INKSCAPE to open/edit or create a new logo file)
 2) Draw your own logo, or just type your texts there.
 (Texts must be converted to paths, before saving the file)
-3) Open the "skin.xml" search and replace the variable "mylogo"´s value by "1", "2", "3", etc...
-(Set the variable to the number of the "logo_x.svg" file that you intend to be displayed)
+3) Open the "skin.xml" search and replace the variable "mylogo"´s value by "1", "2", "3", "4", "5", etc, etc...
+(Just set the variable to the number of the "logo_x.svg" file that you intend to be displayed)
 4) Save all the files.
 Reload the skin...
 Done!...

 ---------------------------------------------------------------------------------